aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: it's system management which does it*
 - When you separate business and organizational issues from project management planning, you do a better job of ensuring project success.
     - *<strong>wrong reason</strong>: they should not be separated*
+- Most people believe that the underlying causes of many companies’ problems can be traced to its organizational structure.
+    - *<strong>wrong reason</strong>: it's the organizational culture, but not the structure.*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>